Dog Bites and Personal Injury

 In cases of grossly negligent behavior, punitive damages may also be awarded.

 Without legal representation, a dog bite victim will typically receive much less than they are entitled to from their insurance company.
-An experienced dog bite lawyer in New Jersey knows how to gather all of the relevant evidence of the case and negotiate the appropriate amount of compensation for the victim.
+An experienced dog bite lawyer knows how to gather all of the relevant evidence of the case and negotiate the appropriate amount of compensation for the victim.
 In most cases – 96% of the time – personal injury cases, including dog bites, are settled without the need to go to trial.

 Contact Us for a FREE Consultation